 I’m not kidding.
-We throw around these words without really investigating what they entail for a particular thing.
+We throw around these words without really investigating what they mean for a particular thing.
 You could probably guess by now, which way this is headed.

 To answer that question, we also need to understand what raw sugar is, also.
 Raw sugar that we purchase, is not all that raw.
 Both raw and refined start out the same way…duh.
 When the sugar cane is harvested, it is crushed and mixed with water to extract as much juice as possible.
 The sugar is then filtered and purified to remove most of the molasses.